-My approach to therapy is from a strengths-based perspective that is centered on helping clients feel respected, valued, and understood.
 I understand how intimidating and overwhelming it can be to walk in and “bare your soul” to a stranger.
-Finding a therapist that you feel comfortable with and that you connect to is crucial to a positive therapy experience.
+I believe that finding a therapist you feel comfortable with and that you feel a connection to is crucial to a positive therapy experience.
 I believe in meeting people where they are at and that by doing so, I am empowering them to guide their own healing and recovery.
+My approach to therapy is from a strengths-based perspective that is centered around helping clients feel respected, valued, and understood.
 My work is enhanced by my ability to shift my treatment approach to that which best fits each of my clients.

-I work primarily with individual adults and teens 13 years and older.
-My areas of focus include anxiety, depression, suicidal ideation, self-injurious behaviors, self-esteem issues, stress management, life transitions, relationship issues, brief solution-focused therapy, and crisis intervention.
+I enjoy working with individual adults and teens 16 years and older.
+My areas of focus include perinatal mood and anxiety disorders (pregnancy/post-partum), anxiety, depression/mood disorders, suicidal ideation, self-injurious behaviors, self-esteem issues, stress management, life transitions, relationship issues, family of origin issues, parenting skills, and women’s issues.

 - Master of Social Work, St. Catherine’s University/University of St. Thomas; Undergraduate degree in Human Services, Metropolitan State University